BearingPoint: August 2009 to present (BearingPoint partnership)

 In 2009, 123 European executives bought-out BearingPoint's EMEA operations for $69 million and carried on the BearingPoint name as a newly-formed partnership.
 It made 13 acquisitions from 2018 to early 2024 and opened new offices abroad in India, the United States, and China.

 In Australia, BearingPoint completed a local management buy-out in September 2009.
 The China-based information technology company HiSoft acquired BearingPoint Australia for an undisclosed sum in July 2012.

 The European BearingPoint partnership has grown its revenues since becoming independent, from €441 million (2009) to €1.017 billion (2024).
 It now has offices in 19 European countries, outside EMEA the firm has offices in Asia and the US, as part of its strategy of expanding its reach across the G-20 countries and globally.
 To this end, BearingPoint also formed strategic alliances with West Monroe Partners in North America, Grupo ASSA in South America and ABeam in Asia.

+In 2024, BearingPoint completed about 1,800 projects in 32 countries that year.
+However, the company's largest market is in Germany, where it is the sixth largest consultancy in the country.
+In 2025, BearingPoint was listed among TIME World’s Best Companies 2025 and Forbes World’s Best Employers 2025.

 Services

 The modern BearingPoint partnership was formed after a 2009 bankruptcy of its predecessor, BearingPoint Inc., which used to be one of the world's largest business and IT consulting firms.
 BearingPoint was initially known for purchasing and installing IT equipment.
 Over time, it developed more of a focus on professional services and consulting for large institutions.

-BearingPoint provides management and IT consulting services under three lines of business: Consulting, Products, and Capital.
+BearingPoint provides management and IT consulting services under four lines of business: Business Transformation, Enterprise SAP Transformation, Enterprise Microsoft Transformation, and Products.
+In addition to its core consulting operations, BearingPoint runs two joint ventures: Arcwide, its joint venture with IFS, specializes in business transformation enabled by IFS technology.
+BearingPoint North America, its joint venture with ABeam Consulting, focuses on consulting and business transformation built on SAP.
 BearingPoint works in areas like streamlining business processes and IT security, largely for big companies and governments.

-In 2024, BearingPoint completed about 1,800 projects in 32 countries that year.
-However, the company's largest market is in Germany, where it is the sixth largest consultancy in the country.